I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_power_control_complete.md

 `RequestContext`

 [in] A pointer to the request context that was sent by the PEP in the <a href="..\pepfx\ns-pepfx-_pep_work_information.md">PEP_WORK_INFORMATION</a> structure that the PEP supplied in the original work request.
 Typically, this member points to a structure that contains a pointer to an output buffer to contain the results of the power control operation that was requested by the PEP.

+`BytesReturned`

+[in] The size, in bytes, of the result data stored by the driver in the output buffer.
+For more information about this buffer, see the description of the <b>RequestContext</b> member.

 `Status`